Null Raychaudhuri Equation and the Impossibility of Traversable Wormholes in Unimodular Gravity: Abstract

 \section{Abstract}

-We formulate the traversability of wormhole throats as a local and covariant null defocusing condition derived from the Raychaudhuri equation.
-Since unimodular gravity preserves the local geometric structure of spacetime, the null focusing properties of geodesic congruences are unchanged with respect to general relativity.
-We show that any genuinely traversable wormhole in unimodular gravity necessarily violates the null energy condition, establishing a local no--go theorem for wormholes supported by ordinary matter in this framework.
+We formulate wormhole traversability as a purely local and covariant null defocusing condition derived from the Raychaudhuri equation, independently of any specific metric ansatz.
+Since unimodular gravity preserves the local affine and causal structure of spacetime, the null focusing properties of geodesic congruences remain identical to those of general relativity.
+We prove that any genuinely traversable wormhole in unimodular gravity necessarily violates the null energy condition, establishing a general local no--go theorem for wormholes supported by ordinary matter in this framework.